thulieblack/thulieblack/asyncapi-2025-goal.md

 Get details from Bami

 ### 7. Working Groups
-Assess the current working groups activity and update the YAML file.
+Assess the current working group/s activity and update the YAML file.
 Expand the requirements to include quarterly reports and roadmap milestones from each working group under AsyncAPI.